Wildlife Rehabilitation Clinic

 - pass a written examination

-Most rehabilitators provide their services on a volunteer basis and appreciate donations to fund their operation.
+Most rehabilitators provide their services on a volunteer basis and appreciate donations to fund their operations.